-• Game of Thrones and Medieval Culture: This Medieval Studies course explores reasons behind the broad appeal of the medieval fantasy, with students analyzing the Game of Thrones phenomenon and how it relates to medieval culture, storytelling and fan studies.
+• Game of Thrones and Medieval Culture: Students in this medieval studies course analyze the Game of Thrones phenomenon and how it relates to medieval culture, storytelling and reasons for its broad appeal.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|